osdc/pokedc/README.md

 # Pokedc
-Add your pokemon entries here for them to be visible on [pokedex.osdc.dev](https://pokedex.osdc.dev/)!
+Add your Pokemon entries here for them to be visible on [pokedex.osdc.dev](https://pokedex.osdc.dev/)!

 ## How to add entry:
 1. Fork the repository by clicking on the fork button up top.